CybotAS/CookiebotWP/readme.txt

 ####What's new####
 * WP Consent API cookie category mapping new UI
-* Set banner and cookie declaration language using the webiste locale option
+* Set banner and cookie declaration language using the website locale option
+* Set WordPress tested up to version to 6.3

 ####Bugfixes####
 * Fix fatal error when Facebook for Woocommerce addon is enabled and WP Rocket plugin is active.